How do you know that the “red-letter” words in the New Testament that are attributed to Jesus, were actually spoken by Jesus?

 The story is the same for Matthew.
 Written anonymously at least 45 years after the death of Jesus, Matthew copies, verbatim, 76% of Mark’s Jesus quotes.
 And why wouldn’t he?
 He thinks they are authentic.
 Again, remember The Book of Matthew was not written by the disciple Matthew.

-Question: Had the Matthew, allegedly tagging along with Jesus, copy verbatim Jesus quotes from Mark?
+Question: Why did Matthew, allegedly tagging along with Jesus, copy verbatim Jesus quotes from Mark?
 This is strong evidence that Matthew was written by someone other than Matthew, the disciple of Jesus.
-If he were Matthew, the disciple of Jesus, he wouldn’t have to copy most of his “Jesus said” text from Mark.
+If the author of Matthew were Matthew, the disciple of Jesus, he wouldn’t have to copy most of his “Jesus said” text from Mark.

 The story is the same for Luke.
 Written anonymously at least 50 years after the death of Jesus, Luke copied , verbatim, 55% of Mark’s Jesus quotes.

 Luke presents an interesting conundrum.
 In the ninth chapter of Luke, Jesus, along with Peter and John and James goes up on a mountain to pray where they encounter Moses and Elias.

 And when the voice was past, Jesus was found alone.
 And they kept it close, and told no man in those days any of those things which they had seen.

 If they told no man, how is it that LUKE is telling us about it?
 They must have told Luke but they say they told no man in those days.